Data Centers in Taiwan

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are concentrated near Taipei's financial and technology centers as well as the Hsinchu Science Park, a global hub for semiconductor and electronics manufacturing.
-This proximity provides low-latency connectivity for mission-critical industrial and enterprise applications.
+Proximity To Key Business Districts: Data centers are concentrated near Taipei and the Hsinchu Science Park.
+This provides low-latency connectivity for Taiwan's world-leading semiconductor, electronics manufacturing, and financial services industries.

 Natural Disaster Risk